Probate Q&A Series

 • Medical Provider Liens.
 Under N.C.
 Gen. Stat. §44-49, licensed hospitals, physicians and other health care providers may file a lien on any recovery.
 See N.C.
 Gen. Stat. §44-49.

 • Subrogation and Medicaid Liens.
-If Medicaid pays medical bills, it gains a lien under N.C.
-Gen. Stat. §108A-70.
-The State may seek reimbursement from a wrongful death recovery.
+If Medicaid pays medical bills, it may assert a claim under N.C.
+Gen. Stat. §108A-57 against the portion of a recovery representing medical expenses, subject to applicable federal limits.
 See N.C.
-Gen. Stat. §108A-70.
+Gen. Stat. §108A-57.

-Failure to honor these liens can expose heirs or the estate to later claims and penalties.
+Failure to honor these liens can expose heirs or the estate to later claims.
 If there is a dispute over lien validity or amount, the representative may deposit disputed funds with the clerk of superior court pending resolution.

 Notifying Unknown Heirs in Wrongful Death Actions

-North Carolina requires that all heirs entitled to share in a wrongful death recovery receive notice of the action.
+North Carolina requires that all persons entitled to share in a wrongful death recovery be identified for distribution.
 Unknown or missing heirs present special challenges.
 The rules below govern service and notice:

 • Service by Publication.
-To reach unknown or out-of-state heirs, the court may allow service by publication under Rule 4(j1) of the North Carolina Rules of Civil Procedure.
+If service is required on unknown or out-of-state parties, service by publication may be available under Rule 4(j1) of the North Carolina Rules of Civil Procedure.
 The representative files an affidavit of due diligence and publishes notice in a qualified newspaper once a week for three weeks.

 • Guardian ad Litem.
-If a potential heir is a minor or incapacitated, the court appoints a guardian ad litem to represent their interests before settlement or distribution.
+If a potential heir is a minor or incompetent, the court may appoint a guardian ad litem to represent their interests before settlement or distribution.

 • Proof of Notice.
-After publication, the representative must file proof of service and an affidavit of publication with the clerk.
-Only then may the case proceed to resolution or distribution.
+After publication, the representative must file proof of service and an affidavit of publication with the court before relying on that service.

 2. Key Steps to Manage Liens and Heir Notifications